KRFOSS/kali-docs/wsl/_index.md

-  ###### Advanced - Kali icon and start in kali home directory:
+  **Advanced - Kali icon and start in kali home directory:**

-  copy the kali-menu.png icon across to your windows picture directory and add the icon and start directory to your WT config:
+  Copy the kali-menu.png icon across to your windows picture directory and add the icon and start directory to your WT config:

   ```
   {